fraterrisus/walkthroughs/aethus/items.md

 *Where:* Crafted at the [Biology Lab](#biology-lab), or found throughout the various Facilities.

 *Blueprints:*
-- *Empty:* $2500 at RAPP-2.
+- *Empty:* The rear courtyard of Epsilon, or $2500 at RAPP-2.
-- *Health:* In the infected portion of Theta, or $3000 at RAPP-2.
+- *Health:* Near the Bio Lab of Theta, or $3000 at RAPP-2.
+- *Antigen:* Granted when you enter the infected portion of Theta for the first time.
-- *Strength:* In the infected portion of Theta, or $4500 at RAPP-3.
+- *Strength:* In the infected portion of Theta, or $4500/$4950 at RAPP-3.
-- *Oxygen:* Inside Sinclar Ncuti's quarters in Epsilon, or $4000 at RAPP-2.
+- *Oxygen:* Inside Ncuti Sinclair's quarters in Epsilon, or $4000 at RAPP-2.
-- *Speed:* $5000 at RAPP-3.
+- *Speed:* $5000/$5500 at RAPP-3.

 A series of pick-me-ups ("buffs", if you must) that can be carried around and used as necessary during your travels.
 [Queen Mycelia](#queen-mycelia) aren't particularly easy to come by, so don't go nuts crafting Injectors you won't use.
 Unfortunately, they can't be recycled.